-I grew up on 2nd Street in Ward 4's Manor Park, the third generation of Washingtonians in my family.
-My mom has worked for the U.S. Postal Service for 33 years, and if you’ve been to the Brightwood Post Office, she’s still the person who helps you at the desk with a smile.
+I grew up on 2nd Street NW in Ward 4's Manor Park, the third generation of Washingtonians in my family.
+My mom has worked for the U.S. Postal Service for 36 years, and if you’ve been to the Brightwood Post Office, she’s still the person who helps you at the desk with a smile.
 My mom raised me and my two older siblings to know the importance of family, hard work, education, and public service.

-Our family had to work hard.
-My local DC public school, Rudolph Elementary, had leaking ceilings, books that were missing pages, and was in the middle of neighborhood violence that made studying seem like a luxury.
+Growing up, my local DC public school, Rudolph Elementary, had leaking ceilings, books that were missing pages, and was in the middle of neighborhood violence that made studying seem like a luxury.
 But my mom worked to give me a better path.
 My grandmother was a lunch lady at Alice Deal Middle School in Friendship Heights, and together they helped me enroll as a student there.

-In 2016, I came home to work for Attorney General Karl A. Racine as the Assistant Attorney General in the Juvenile Section of the Public Safety Division.
+In 2016, I came home to work for DC Attorney General Karl A. Racine as the Assistant Attorney General in the Juvenile Section of the Public Safety Division.
 There, I worked to advance juvenile justice reform by utilizing innovative, evidence-based practices and serving as an ambassador for the office’s “I Belong Here” and Human Trafficking Taskforce.

 In 2017 and 2018, several things happened to my family that informed my decision to run for office.
 First, my father got sick around the same time the DC Council was considering a Paid Family Leave program.
 I realized how transformative it would be for families like mine, and was frustrated to see Ward 4's councilmember at the time vote against it.

 Then, when our landlord put my family's home up for sale, we used our Tenant Opportunity to Purchase Act (TOPA) rights to purchase it.
 Shortly after, Ward 4's councilmember at the time vote to take away TOPA rights and shut this door to opportunity for thousands of families.